If you are seeking a team building programme to celebrate the Commonwealth Games, contact us for a tailored proposal to meet your needs.

-A medal ceremony concludes the program with the top points-scoring team recognised and presented with their replica gold medals.
+A medal ceremony concludes the programme with the top points-scoring team recognised and presented with their replica gold medals.

-This program can also be adapted for the beach to add an even more refreshing but challenging competition environment.
+This programme can also be adapted for the beach to add an even more refreshing but challenging competition environment.

-This program can be held over a half day or full day depending on your numbers and which sports you would like to play.
+This programme can be held over a half day or full day depending on your numbers and which sports you would like to play.

 You could choose Commonwealth Games sports like basketball, badminton, beach volleyball, lawn bowls, netball or table tennis, or a combination of these, and we’ll put a tournament together to suit your group.